JakeWharton/hardcover-data-sync/README.md

 ```
 $ hardcover-data-sync -h
-Usage: hardcover-data-sync [<options>] <dir>
+Usage: hardcover-data-sync [<options>]

-  Download all user data from Hardcover into a folder for backup
+  Output all user data from Hardcover for backup

 Options:
   --bearer=<token>     Bearer token for HTTP 'Authorization' header
+  --output=<file>      Backup destination file, or '-' to write to stdout (default)
+  --cron=<expression>  Run command forever and perform sync on this schedule
+  --hc-id=<id>         ID of Healthchecks.io service to notify
+  --hc-host=<url>      Host of Healthchecks.io service to notify.
+Requires --hc-id
   -h, --help           Show this message and exit

-Arguments:
-  <dir>  Directory into which the data will be written
 ```